 Of that $45.21 billion, they estimated $17.88 billion in financial losses and the other $27.33 in health care costs.
 Financial losses were calculated by looking at productivity losses due to absenteeism, presenteeism, reduced employment and even premature death associated with lack of sleep.
 The $17.88 billion also included deadweight losses to government tax revenue of $1.56 billion.

 The $27.33 billion in health and wellness costs made up about 4.6% of the total costs of disease in Australia for the 2016-2017 financial year.
 Most of it went towards illnesses associated with lack of sleep and management of sleep disorders.

-It’s also important to make some time to relax before bed.
-Turn off your computer screens and make a handwritten, paper list of important things to remember for the next day so that you don’t worry about them when you fall asleep.
+In some cases, people don’t get enough sleep because they don’t make it enough of a priority.
+To improve your sleep, the Sleep Health Foundation recommends that you minimise disruptions, both externally and internally.
+Make some time to relax before bed, turn off your computer screens and make a handwritten, paper list of important things to remember for the next day so that you don’t worry about them as you fall asleep2.

 It’s also important to identify any issues with snoring and sleep apnoea.
 These conditions disrupt the quality of sleep for both the snorer and the snorer’s partner, and can lead to cardiovascular illnesses in the long-run, but addressing them is easier said than done.